archivesspace-deprecated/archon-migration/README.md

 		./scripts/import_client_libs.sh v0.6.2

-This will attempt to download the ArhivesSpace source code for ArchivesSpace 0.6.2.
+This will attempt to download the ArchivesSpace source code for ArchivesSpace 0.6.2.

 Install the gems in the Gemfile::